 - You can use a larger holed mesh to get more pulpy juice, so get more fiber and nutrients and generate less waste as well.

 - You can control the extent of liquefaction of the fruits and vegetables by running the blender for shorter or longer time periods.

-- You can pulverize other ingredients (milk, yoghurt, nuts, seeds, protein powders or other powder supplements and even some cereals) with the fruit and veggies in your blender to add more nutrition and thickness, making smoothies that offer better satiety value.
+- You can pulverize other ingredients (milk, yogurt, nuts, seeds, protein powders or other powder supplements, and even some cereals) with the fruit and veggies in your blender to add more nutrition and thickness, making smoothies that offer better satiety value.

 If you already have a blender or are ready to buy one at an affordable price, you can start adding juice to your diet immediately and reap the health benefits of juicing.